-Recommendations Comply Explanation

-Recommendation 1.4

-The Company Secretary of a listed entity should be accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
-Yes The Board Charter outlines the roles, responsibilities, and accountability of the Company Secretary.
+The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.

+The Board Charter outlines the roles, responsibilities, and accountability of the Company Secretary.
 In accordance with this, the Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.